 Handle your rentals

 The time has come to kiss anything you borrowed for your big day goodbye.
-From chairs, to linens to tents, everything you rented must be broken down and shipped off to the right retailers.
-Do a quick read through of your rental vendor contracts before your big day so you know if they’re handling the breakdown or if your need to do it yourself.
+From chairs to linens to tents, everything you rented must be broken down and shipped off to the right retailers.
+Do a quick read-through of your rental vendor contracts before your big day so you know if they’re handling the breakdown or if you need to do it yourself.

 Preserve the top tier of your cake

-If you plan on following the tradition of digging into the top tier of your wedding cake on your first anniversary, you’ll need it to be properly preserved.
-Make sure you (or one of your vendors, friends or relatives) can take care of properly packaging it up and getting it to a freezer ASAP.
+If you plan on following the tradition of digging into the top tier of your wedding cake on your first anniversary, you’ll need to know how to save it.
+Check out these tips on how to freeze your wedding cake and make sure you (or one of your vendors, friends or relatives) can take care of properly packaging it up and getting it to a freezer ASAP.

 Give your vendors a tip